You probably already know you should be taking a fish oil or other omega-3 supplement.

 This product is free from allergens, is non-GMO; an all-around solid choice to kickstart your omega 3 journey.

-Nature’s Way is a tried and true supplement brand and has created a great alternative omega-3 liquid for anyone who struggles to take capsules.
+Nature’s Way is a tried-and-true supplement brand and has created a great alternative omega-3 liquid for anyone who struggles to take capsules.

 This extra strength formula gives you 1000 mg of omega-3s all with a fruity orange cranberry flavor.
+It’s decent as a salad dressing and in smoothies.

 Here are some key factors that contributed to products making it onto our ranking.

 It was extremely important to us to find products that were traceable as well as guaranteed to be high quality.
-All the products on this list have guarantees of third-party testing to ensure you are at ease picking a top of the line supplement to incorporate into your daily regime.
+All the products on this list have guarantees of third-party testing to ensure you are at ease picking a top-of-the-line supplement to incorporate into your daily regime.
 Every product on our list is cGMP certified and third-party tested.

 Products that are tested and purified to be free of toxins, impurities, and heavy metals obviously got a boost.
 Some products even took this further to make sure everything right down to their vegan capsule had only the purest, highest quality ingredients.